FluxForce AI Blog | Secure AI Agents, Compliance & Fraud Insights

 Real-World Applications of Agentic AI and OSINT in Fraud Investigations

 Fraud prevention is no longer reactive.
 Organizations now rely on Agentic AI and OSINT to actively detect and prevent fraudulent activities.
-The question arises: How are global institutions leveraging these technologies to protect billions in transactions?
+The question arises: how are leading global institutions leveraging these technologies to protect billions of dollars in transactions annually?

 PayPal: Real-Time Transaction Monitoring

-PayPal employs agentic AI systems to monitor millions of transactions every day.
-These AI agents automatically flag suspicious activities, analyze patterns, and prevent payment fraud and account takeovers.
-By automating manual review processes, PayPal reduced false positives and improved fraud detection rates.
+PayPal deploys AI-driven systems to monitor millions of transactions daily, automatically flagging suspicious activities, analyzing behavioral patterns, and helping prevent payment fraud and account takeovers.
+By automating manual review processes, PayPal has reported reductions in false positive rates and improvements in overall fraud detection performance.

 Bank of America: AML Investigations